freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-074.md

 ---
-id: 5f45a05977e2fa49d9119437
+id: 5f45a276c093334f0f6e9df4
 title: Part 74
 challengeType: 0
-dashedName: part-74
+dashedName: part-75
 ---

 # --description--

-To create a little more room around the menu, add `20px` of space on the inside of the `body` element by using the `padding` property.
+Focusing on the menu items and prices, there is a fairly large gap between each line.

+Target all the `p` elements nested in elements with the `class` named `item` and set their top and bottom margin to be `5px`.

 # --hints--